Columbus Blue Birds: Founding

 Their name appears to have been derived from that of the Columbus Red Birds, the top-level minor league baseball team that played in the American Association from 1931 through 1954.

 Columbus was an associate team to the first Negro National League in 1931.

 The Blue Birds, which were one of the five founder members of the second incarnation of the Negro National League, were organized under the ownership of WJ Peebles of Columbus.

 Peebles was reported to have built up "a formidable aggregation" and one that was fast growing in favor in the capital city.

 Several players, who formerly wore the colors of the Homestead Grays and Kansas City Monarchs had been added to the Birds' roster for their first season.

 League play

 Columbus started the season well, but proved too weak and finished the first half of the split season in last place of the six team league with a record of 11-18.

 Demise

-The team was disbanded and ended up merging with the Akron Tyrites, one of the top independent Negro league teams of their day.
+The team was disbanded and ended up merging with the Akron Grays, one of the top independent Negro league teams of their day.
 The merged team more or less became the Cleveland Giants, which finished the season.